isam14/carcassonneImmo/README.md

 A page detailing a specific ad with title, price, number of rooms, description and a picture of the property.

-I also implemented a fully fonctionnal Back End using EasyAdminBundle to be able to fully administrate this website.
+I also implemented a fully functionnal Back End using EasyAdminBundle to be able to fully administrate this website.

 I installed: